-Behavior is rated Positive, Negative, or On the Line on a behavior spectrum every week.
+Behavior is rated Positive, Expected, or Negative on a behavior spectrum every week.
 On the Line indicates that you have kept the Norms but have made no extra effort to be a positive influence with peers that week.
 Every week is a new chance to improve!

 If a student maintains four straight weeks of positive behavior, he/she can become a Timberwolf, on the Randolph campus or a Pathfinder on the Hamburg campus.
 Following a pledge process, Timberwolves and Pathfinders enjoy special privileges such as a lounge where they can play games and watch TV in and bean bags chairs.
 They also take part in weekly activities designed just for them.

 - Safety: Behaviors that ensure you and others around you are physically and emotionally safe.